 - Use the application checklist to make sure you have included all documents

-- Students will be contacted for interviews in late March and notified of their acceptance by the end of April
+- Students will be contacted for interviews in early April and notified of their acceptance by May 1, 2015.

 If you have any questions, please contact Paul: